eclipse-hono/hono/site/documentation/content/user-guide/coap-adapter.md

 See [Connecting via a Device Gateway]({{< relref "/concepts/connecting-devices#connecting-via-a-device-gateway" >}}) for details.

-A gateway can send a request with the *hono-ttd* query parameter on the `/event` or `/telemetry` URI, indicating its readiness to receive a command for *any* device it acts on behalf of.
-Note that in this case, the business application will be notified with the gateway id in the `device_id` property of the downstream message.
+A gateway can send a request with the *hono-ttd* query parameter on the `/e` or `/t` URIs, indicating its readiness to receive a command for *any* of the devices that it acts on behalf of.
+Note that in this case, the business application will be notified with the gateway's identifier in the `device_id` property of the downstream message.

 An authenticated gateway can also indicate its readiness to receive a command targeted at a *specific* device.
-For that, the `/event/${tenantId}/${deviceId}` or `/telemetry/${tenantId}/${deviceId}` URI is to be used, containing the id of the device to receive a command for.
-The business application will receive a notification with that device id.
+For that, the `/e//${deviceId}` or `/t//${deviceId}` URIs are to be used, containing the identifier of the device to receive a command for.
+The business application will receive a notification with that device identifier.

 If there are multiple concurrent requests with a *hono-ttd* query parameter, sent by the command target device and/or one or more of its potential gateways, the CoAP adapter will choose the device or gateway to send the command to as follows:

 * A request done by the command target device or by a gateway specifically done for that device, has precedence.
-If there are multiple, concurrent such requests, the last one will get the command message (if received) in its response.
+If there are multiple concurrent such requests, the last one will get the command message (if received) in its response.
   Note that the other requests won't be answered with a command message in their response event if the business application sent multiple command messages.
-That means commands for a single device can only be requested sequentially, not in parallel.
+This means that commands for a single device can only be requested sequentially, but not in parallel.
-* If the above doesn't apply, a single *hono-ttd* request on the `/event` or `/telemetry` URI, sent by a gateway that the command target device is configured for, will get the command message in its response.
+* If the above doesn't apply, a single *hono-ttd* request on the `/e` or `/t` URIs, sent by a gateway that the command target device is configured for, will get the command message in its response.
-* If there are multiple, concurrent such requests by different gateways, all configured for the command target device, the request by the gateway will be chosen, through which the target device has last sent a telemetry or event message.
+* If there are multiple concurrent such requests by different gateways, all configured for the command target device, the request by the gateway will be chosen, through which the target device has last sent a telemetry or event message.
-  If the target device hasn't sent a message yet and it is thereby unknown via which gateway the device communicates, then one of the requests will be chosen randomly to set the command in its response.
+  If the target device hasn't sent a message yet and it is thereby unknown via which gateway the device communicates, then one of the requests will be chosen randomly to include the command in its response.

 ### Sending a Response to a Command (authenticated Device)

+* URI:
+  * `/cr/${commandRequestId}`
-* URI: `/command_response/${commandRequestId}`
+  * `/command_response/${commandRequestId}`
 * Method: `POST`
 * Type: `CON`
 * Request Options: